Protect Your Legacy and Maintain Family Harmony with Our Comprehensive Wills and Probate Solutions

 1 Get correct advice on wills, probate and Cyprus trusts

-Many people tend to put off the making of a will or planning for their old age and inheritance until it’s too late.
-This means that some or all of their assets will go to the wrong people or the state.
+Many people delay drafting a will and planning for their old age until it’s too late.
+This means that some or all of their assets will either go to the wrong people or the state.

-We will advise you on the use of wills, using different laws in your will if possible, using trusts and any donations that you can do, depending on your personal circumstances and wants.
+We offer advise on the use of wills, using different laws in a will if and where possible, and how to use trusts and any donations, depending on your personal circumstances and needs.

-2 Get a proper will or trust in place
+2 Create a proper will or get a trust in place

-3 Get fast closure of probate in Cyprus / administration
+3 Receive fast closure of probate in Cyprus / administration

 Know what to expect from the start in terms of timing, costs and actions from your side.